Node.js Async Connection Limits

 Setting max pool size equal to DB max_connections Ignores connection overhead from other services, proxies, and background jobs.
 Leads to immediate saturation during traffic spikes.

-Relying on default acquireTimeoutMillis Defaults are often infinite or exceed 10s.
-Allows async requests to queue indefinitely.
+Relying on default connectionTimeoutMillis The default in pg is 0 (no timeout — wait indefinitely).
+This allows async requests to queue indefinitely.
 Causes event loop thread pool exhaustion and cascading latency.

 Failing to implement connection validation on borrow Stale or half-closed connections from cloud proxy idle timeouts return to the pool.
 Causes silent query failures and retry storms.